LiveDuo/destack-starter/README.md

 This example shows a very basic version of a *Destack* project with Next.js.

 - There's one page, `pages/index.js`, that shows the visual editor (in development) and the compiled version (in production).
-- All the magic is done in, `pages/api/builder/handle.js`, that has to setup once and handles saving and loading the templates.
+- All the magic is done in, `pages/api/builder/handle.js`, that has to be setup once and handles templates saving and loading.

 ## Deploy your own